-As a celebration of love, Valentine’s Day gained traction in medieval times.
-Prior to the 14th century, it was a feast day in honour of St. Valentine.
-Valentine was a priest who defied Emperor Claudius II’s edict that forbad young men to marry – until he was caught, condemned and executed.
+Valentine’s Day gained traction in medieval times as a celebration of love.
+Before the 14th century, it was a feast day in honour of St. Valentine.
+Valentine was a priest who defied Emperor Claudius II’s edict that forbade young men to marry – until he was caught, condemned and executed.

-As the legend goes, Valentine healed and fell in love with the daughter of one of the judges who had condemned him.
-On the day of his execution, he sent her a note and signed it “From your Valentine.”
+As the legend goes, on the day of his execution he sent his love – the daughter of one of the judges who had condemned him – a note and signed it “From your Valentine.”
 The salutation, as we know, has become standard and frequently expresses the romantic attachment between two people.

 Today’s culture emphasizes the romantic aspect of the day, probably because romance translates into dollars.
-Last year, Canadians spent a whopping $3.38 billion on jewelry, $6.38 billion on wine and $70.9 million on flowers in honour of romantic love.
+Last year, Canadians spent an average of $74 on Valentine’s Day gifts.

 Spending aside, the rituals of Valentine’s Day, from candlelight dinners in tony restaurants to cupcakes with pink icing and cinnamon hearts shared in an elementary school classroom, express many forms of love.

 The English language is not very inventive when it comes to describing love.
-We use the same word to describe the way we feel about all sorts of things.
+We use the same word to describe how we feel about all sorts of things.
 We might love to ski, our morning coffee, the movie we watched last night or a special outfit.
-We love our pets.
-We love our spouse, children, parents and friends.
+We love our pets, we love our spouse, children, parents and friends.

 The ancient Greeks were more sophisticated when it came to describing emotional attachment.
 They spoke about six forms of love.